josdejong/tabular-json/src/content/pages/index.md

 Tabular-JSON is a data format.
 It is a superset of JSON, adding support for CSV-like tables.
 It is:

-- a replacement for CSV without its ambiguities and limitation to tabular data structures
+- a replacement for CSV without its ambiguities and limitation of tabular data structures
 - a replacement for JSON without its verbosity
 - a replacement for NDJSON without its verbosity